A Holistic Survey of Wireless Multipath Video Streaming: Analysis and Comparison of Methods and Techniques

 \subsection{Experimental environment}

-Table~\ref{compression} shows that experimental evaluation is mostly dominated by network simulators, such as OPNET~\cite{OPNET}, NS2~\cite{ns2}, NS3~\cite{ns3}, EXata~\cite{exata}, NetEm~\cite{NetEm,hemminger2005network}.
+Table~\ref{compression} shows that experimental evaluation is mostly dominated by network simulators, such as {OPNET}\footnote{{https://opnetprojects.com/opnet-network-simulator/}}, {Dummynet}\footnote{{http://info.iet.unipi.it/~luigi/dummynet/}}, {NS2}\footnote{{http://www.isi.edu/nsnam/ns/}}, {NS3}\footnote{{https://www.nsnam.org/}}, {EXata}\footnote{{https://www.scalable-networks.com/products/exata-network-emulator-software/}}, {NetEm}\footnote{{https://openwrt.org/docs/guide-user/network/traffic-shaping/sch\_netem}}, {MATLAB}\footnote{{https://www.mathworks.com/products/matlab.html}}.
 Only few works, mainly due to costs, scale, and scope, carried their evaluation on real testbeds.
 Wireless-enabled network emulators like Mininet-WiFi~\cite{mn-wifi} are also another category of experimental environments. { We also cover some additional implementation details.
-For example, which type of network interfaces are used in experiments, or if the simulation uses disjoint paths (no common link or node).
-Using disjoint paths improves bandwidth aggregation and has the benefit of additional fault-tolerance compared with non-disjoint paths~\cite{singh2015survey}, altogether contributing to the users video experience.} \\
+For example, which type of network interfaces are used in experiments, or if the simulation uses disjoint paths~(no common link or node).
+Using disjoint paths improves bandwidth aggregation and has the benefit of additional fault-tolerance compared with non-disjoint paths~\cite{singh2015survey}, altogether contributing to the users video experience.}